sampsyo/cs6120/content/blog/2019-10-30-loop-reduction/index.md

 Strength reduction is a compiler optimization where expensive operations are replaced with equivalent but less expensive operations.
 A typical example of it is to convert relatively more complex multiplications inside a loop `L` to easier additions.
 Here we are mostly interested in

-1. loop invariants: values that do not change within the body of a loop (as we have already discussed previously)
+1. loop invariant code: values that do not change within the body of a loop (as we have already discussed previously)
 2. induction variables: values that are being iterated each time through the loop

 Here is the definition of induction variable: